HELLER FUNDRAISING GROUP TEAM

 Peter is currently on the advisory board of the Inner Strength Foundation (PA) and has been providing pro-bono strategic advice to Earthdance (MA) for over 10 years.

-Emma is a recent graduate of New York University Tisch School of the Arts New Studio on Broadway where she gained a BFA in drama with a concentration in musical theater and a minor in producing.
-In addition to her career as an actor, Emma has previously worked as a literary intern for The Atlantic Theater Company, a casting intern at Ulrich/Dawson/Kritzer Casting, and as a production/teaching assistant at California's premiere arts boarding school Idyllwild Arts Academy.
+Emma has been working with the Heller Fundraising Group since 2016.
+In her role as Office Manager, she serves as the liaison between clients and the HFG team.
+Her client-based support work includes prospect research, scheduling, and the management of our suite of client campaign dashboards.
+She also oversees email marketing and ongoing administrative and technical support.
+Emma is a proud graduate of New York University’s Tisch School of the Arts New Studio on Broadway, where she earned a BFA in drama with a concentration in musical theater and a minor in producing.
+In addition to her career as an actor, Emma has previously worked as a literary intern for The Atlantic Theater Company, a casting intern at Ulrich, Dawson, Kritzer Casting, and a production/teaching assistant at Idyllwild Arts Academy, California's premiere arts boarding school.
+You can catch her laughing at Lenny Bruce on The Marvelous Mrs. Maisel episode 5, season 2.

 Boots Garrett - Finance Coordinator